The $L^2$ Aeppli-Bott-Chern Hilbert complex: Introduction

+\item The reduced $L^2$ Bott-Chern cohomology is isomorphic to the space of $L^2$ Bott-Chern harmonic forms, \textit{i.e.}, $L^2\bar{H}^{p,q}_{BC,bc}\simeq L^2\H^{p,q}_{BC,bc}$. \item The $L^2$ Bott-Chern cohomology $L^2H^{p,q}_{BC,bc}$ can be computed via a natural smooth subcomplex. \item If $\square_{BC}$ is essentially self adjoint, then $\del\delbar_s=\del\delbar_w$. \item There exists a diagram of maps between spaces of reduced $L^2$ Bott-Chern, Dolbeault, de Rham, $\del$ and Aeppli cohomologies. \end{itemize} \end{theorem} The first three points are an application of the general theory of \cite{BL} to the specific case of the $L^2$ ABC complex, the fourth point is a generalisation of \cite[Lemma 3.8]{BL}, while the last point generalises the well known diagram of maps between usual cohomology spaces \cite{DGMS}.

 In Section \ref{sec complete kahler}, we focus on complete K\"ahler manifolds.
 Recall that a Hermitian metric is called K\"ahler when its fundamental form is closed, and that on a compact complex manifold endowed with a K\"ahler metric the kernels of the Bott-Chern, Aeppli and Dolbeault Laplacians coincide.
 By Hodge theory, this implies that Bott-Chern, Aeppli and Dolbeault cohomology spaces are isomorphic and the $\del\delbar$-Lemma holds.
-In Theorem \ref{thm kahler complete kernel} we prove that on a complete K\"ahler manifold the kernels of the self-adjoint extensions of the Bott-Chern, Aeppli and Dolbeault Laplacians coincide.
-As a consequence, in Corollary \ref{cor isom reduced cohom diagram} we deduce that all the spaces of reduced $L^2$ Bott-Chern, Aeppli and Dolbeault cohomology are isomorphic, and in Corollary \ref{cor l2 deldelbar lemma} we obtain an $L^2$ $\del\delbar$-Lemma.
-Finally, under the assumption that the unique self-adjoint extension of the Dolbeault Laplacian has a spectral gap, as a consequence of Theorems \ref{thm closedness delbar+del} and \ref{thm spectral gap closed image deldelbar}, we prove that the reduced $L^2$ Bott-Chern (resp.
-Aeppli) cohomology space coincides with the unreduced one, and moreover $\del\delbar_s=\del\delbar_w$.
+We prove the following \begin{theorem}[Section \ref{sec complete kahler}] Let $(M,g)$ be a complete K\"ahler manifold. \begin{itemize} \item The space of $L^2$ Bott-Chern harmonic forms coincides with the space of $L^2$ Aeppli, Dolbeault, Hodge harmonic forms. \item All the maps in the diagram of Theorem \ref{thm sec 7} are isomorphisms. \item There exists an $L^2$ reduced $\del\delbar$-Lemma: if $\alpha$ is an $L^2$ $k$-form lying in $\ker\del_w\cap\ker\delbar_w$, then

+\item If the unique self-adjoint extension of $\Delta_\delbar$ has a spectral gap, then the reduced and unreduced $L^2$ Bott-Chern cohomologies coincide and $\del\delbar_s=\del\delbar_w$. \end{itemize} \end{theorem} The first three points are generalisations of similar well-known results in the compact K\"ahler setting, while the last point is inspired by \cite[Theorem 1.4.A]{G}.
+The results are all obtained through the study of suitable self adjoint extensions of the Bott-Chern Laplacian $\tilde{\Delta}_{BC}$.